 Kafka

-Note: the set-up instructions below are for Customers using Rill's hosted OLAP solution
+Note: The setup instructions below are for customers using Rill's hosted OLAP solution.

 Setup Instructions